xwmx/nb/README.md

   metadata files.

   Generated epub files are saved in the notebook and can be previewed in the terminal with `nb show`.
-Export a generated epub file with `nb export`.
+Export a generated epub file with `nb export`:

+    nb export 12 .

 More info:
   https://pandoc.org/epub.html